 Cooking Channel Chef Jeffrey Saad – Some of the ways I love to make chili are with these chili beans because they’re simmered in a chili sauce so you’re already half way to delicious just by popping the top.
 There’s the more traditional kidney bean chili, there’s a great twist for summer… a white chili chicken – it’s got the Great Northern beans; it’s really creamy and nice.
 And, then if you want to go vegetarian, you have a black bean chili with some kidney beans.
 It feels so hearty you don’t even miss the meat.
 Those are nice starting points.
 That’s what’s great about chili – there’s as many variations as there are people.
 Everybody has their go-to chili, but then you can really tweak it and amp it up in so many different ways.

-Lisa LaGrou Oakland County Moms – What are some new twists for making chili?
+Lisa LaGrou Oakland County Moms – What are some new twists for creating Fall chili recipes?

 Cooking Channel Chef Jeffrey Saad – You can think about it two ways.
 You can definitely just pour everything out of your pantry into the pot, turn it on, bring it to a boil, and it’s time for dinner.
 It totally works and it’s delicious.
 You can also layer those flavors… you can saute the meat until it’s nice and brown, then you can add in the spices and toast those in the oil, then you can start adding your tomato (or beer or bbq sauce as the base)… and start building the flavor in the pot.
 Or, if you just want to pour and boil, maybe you add the flavor by letting people customize the chili the way they want.
 You got some sour cream or Greek yogurt, but maybe we stir some paprika into the sour cream.
 Maybe we blacken the chilis over an open flame and chop those up so if somebody likes spicy, they can add it themselves.
 I like to do what’s seasonal.
 So, if you see some beautiful kale on the market, chop up the kale, saute it with some olive oil, little chili flakes, garlic, fresh lemon juice on top…stir that into the white chili and now you’ve got this burst of color, additional textures, etc. So, it’s really just a fun way to have endless bowls and ideas out on the counter for people to customize it the way they want.